-Registration of medical devices, pharmaceutical drugs, dietary supplements, cosmetics and personal hygiene products in Colombia
+Regulatory registration of medical devices, drugs, dietary supplements, cosmetics, food, alcoholic beverages, and personal hygiene products in Colombia

 Before foreign manufacturers can legally sell their regulated products in Colombia, they must be in compliance with Colombian health regulations and registration requirements.
 Food, medical device, drugs, dietary supplements and cosmetic products in Colombia are regulated by the National Institute for Medications and Food Surveillance (Instituto Nacional de Vigilancia de Medicamentos y Alimentos, or INVIMA).